3D Pocket Pool

 In terms of simplicity, 3D Pocket Pool is no more complicated than 1990s Side Pocket.
 Outside of the whole 3D conceit, it’s actually a simpler game.
 So what about that whole 3D thing?
 How is it possible?
 The game uses the exact same trick used by Toy Story Racer.
 Pre-rendered backgrounds are drawn to simulate a 3D pool table, and a sprite is used over the 3D image for each ball.
 A shadow effect underneath each ball is accomplished by using a flickering black sprite.
 The same flickering is used for the ball trajectory that appears when you line up your shot.

 I kind of appreciate the gameplay because it has zero randomness.
 When you are lining up a shot, if the trajectory that appears shows your target going into the pocket it will always go in the pocket.
 It achieves this because it has no three-click system like a golf game that requires precise timing on your part.
 I discussed the three-click system in my Mario Golf article.
 Instead, you manually select the strength of your shot.
 By eliminating any sort of twitchy response from the game, it becomes a game about geometry.
 Can you figure out the angles required to put the balls in the pockets?
 However, the fun you can have when figuring out shots is severely limited by the poor simulation and camera controls.
-It’s to be expected for an obscure Game Boy Color game.
 The game is also slow to operate and imposes a timer to shoot when you are playing the tournament mode.
 This all but ensures you will never have enough time to find a working angle.

 Finally, the game has an AI that is extremely slow to act.
 Whenever its turn comes up, it takes a long time before it shoots.
 You see a little thought bubble above your adversary, indicating that the character is thinking.
 It must be calculating a valid shot, and it takes its sweet ass time to do so.
-It often takes more time than the timer you have allowed.
-They never give it a timer mind you.
+It often takes more time than you are allowed.
+They never even bothered showing a timer for the AI.
 They clearly knew their AI couldn’t respond quickly, so they simply let it work without a time constraint.
 It means you spend more time waiting for your adversary to act than actually playing the game yourself.
 It kills any hope of enjoyment you could have gotten from this obscure title.

 How do you know a Game Boy title was developed in Europe?
 The noise channel is used for the melody of the music.